Eric-Wallace/adversarial-mt/README.md

 This is the official code for "Imitation Attacks and Defenses for Black-box Machine Translation Systems".
 This repository contains the code for replicating our adversarial attack experiments on your own MT models.

-Read our [blog](http://www.ericswallace.com/imitation) for more information on the method.
+Read our [blog](http://www.ericswallace.com/imitation) and our [paper](https://arxiv.org/abs/2004.15015) for more information on the method.

 ## Dependencies